EastEriq/LAST_CelestronFocusMotor/README.md

 - there is also a SlowMotion mode.
 In it the speed is ~80steps/second.
 - The step counter wraps around at 60000 (not 2^16).
 This is seen when attempting the calibration of a focuser mechanically disconnected from the focus screw.
-- On the RASA telecope, 1 turn equals 1mm.
+- On the RASA telecope, 1 turn equals 0.75mm (we measured the thread of the guiding screw).
 CCW rotation pushes inside the mirror, i.e toward the corrector plate, i.e. it focuses the telescope farther.
+This corresponds to increasing tick count.
   The total range is seen to be ~35000 steps, i.e. the tick limits may result in ~[1500,36500].
+- Thermal expansion of the telescope tube plays in in that when the temperature increases, the tube extends, and the mirror has to be pushed in in order to maintain focus, i.e. tick numbers have to be increased.
+We measured a slope of ~19 ticks/°C, though with differences from one telescope to the next.
 - The focuser is not made for working when stuck.
 Among the rest the overcurrent probably causes a voltage drop also on the communication circuits, which cause USB-serial drops and disconnects.
 - Forcing the motor to turn when powered, using a wrench, causes permanent damage to the gearbox.